klecknerlab/ad_sync/README.md

 	- Digital mode options:
 		- `0`: All 16 outputs derived from sync data (default)
 		- `1`: "Or" mode.
 Channels 0-7 are logical "or"ed with channels 8-15.
 8-15 have the normal output.
 (Can be used to superimpose triggered and non-triggered signals.)
+        - `2`: "Swap" mode.
+Channels 0-7 swapped with 8-15.
+(Can be used to switch the outputs w/o a reupload.)
+        - `3': "Swap-Or" mode.
+Apply the swap and then the or operation.
 * `SYNC ADDR [addr] [count]⏎`: Change the start address and number of data points for a period of the sync output.
 * `SYNC ADDR⏎`: Returns the current sync mode (`SYNC CYCLE [addr] [count]⏎`)
 * `SYNC RATE [rate Hz] [rate mHz (optional)]⏎`: